PL

 6. Accurate balancing machines for rotors, especially designed for high-speed balancing

-8. Digital high-speed camera (up to 1.0 million frames per second), together with the software capable of advanced image processing and performing motion analysis
+8. Digital high-speed camera (up to 1.0 million frames per second) along with software capable of advanced image processing and performing motion analysis

-9. Portable devices to carry out technical condition assessments of machinery
+9. Portable devices for carrying out technical condition assessments of machinery

 10. Laser-based shaft alignment device